chameleon-system/chameleon-base/UPGRADE-6.3.md

 Also some menu items that were located in the top bar were now moved to the sidebar.
 Finally the backend modules that were called in a popup window, like navigation, product search index generation and sanity check, now open inline.

+If the project uses custom tables or backend modules, menu items for these will be created in the "Other" menu category.
+Revise these items and move them to a fitting "real" category and delete unnecessary menu items.

-From a technical point no changes are required if the project is a shop system.
+From a technical point no further changes are required if the project is a shop system.
 Projects that are pure CMS systems should consider removing menu categories that are nevertheless created during migration.
 Note that there will be some error messages during migration that complain about missing shop tables and modules in this case, which can be ignored.